ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 This article will focus on the "Operation Result" design pattern, as I call it.
 Why do I said "as I call it"?
-Because it doesn’t seem to have an official name yet; and as you will see, this name fits well.
+Because it doesn’t seem to have an official name yet; I havnt read anything about it; and as you will see, this name fits well.
-You can see this technique used in multiple SDK.
+I saw this technique used in multiple SDK and I used it myself multiple times.
 It is also very easy to implement and powerful enough to be worth mentionning.

 > What's a design pattern?
 >
-> A design pattern is simply a way to solve a problem or to implement a solution.
+> In case you dont know, a design pattern is simply a way to solve a problem or to implement a solution.

 ## Role
 The role of the "Operation Result" design pattern is to return a complex result from an operation, allowing the consumer to:<!--more-->